highcharts/highcharts/docs/datagrid/columns.md

 If you need more advanced formatting that is not supported through templating use the `formatter` callback function instead.
 As in Highcharts Core we always recommend `format` if possible.
 [Read more here...](https://www.highcharts.com/docs/chart-concepts/labels-and-string-formatting#formatter-callbacks)

-You can exlude the column, including its header, from the DataGrid by setting `enabled` to false.
+You can exclude the column, including its header, from the DataGrid by setting `enabled` to false.
 For an alternative approach to header configuration, including grouped headers, see the [article on Header](https://www.highcharts.com/docs/datagrid/header).

 ## Cells